ad4mvojtech/efd/02-first-impression/index-final.md

 ## GRAPHICS
 I really enjoy working with bright colours, here is an example of a random picture from pinterest that I have edited.
-![Write an alternative text description.](img/hlavy.png) On the left side are some pictures of my work that I`ve tried to create a t-shirt.
+![Write an alternative text description.](img/hlavy.png) The pictures on the left show some mock-up print designs for the T-shirt.
+This is just a draft, nothing finished.
-![Playing with a random font and trying to create a 3D print for a t-shirt.](img/noidont.png) Here is just a mockup of how the tshirt could look in real life.
+![Playing with a random font and trying to create a 3D print for a t-shirt.](img/noidont.png) Here is how the mockup of the tshirt could look in real life.
 (obrz. tricka)